splarsxd/tdd-meetup/README.md

 - As a user I want to comment on events to tell everyone what I think of the event.

+- As a user I want to search for a meetup using a searchbar.

 - As a user I want to be able to rate events.